 The time to act is NOW!
 If a medical error has affected you or a loved one, your first step is to contact your healthcare provider to discuss your findings.
 You may be offered a solution at no cost.

-However, if you feel as if you can no longer trust your healthcare provider, then it’s imperative to seek the assistance of top medical malpractice attorneys in New York — that’s Oshman and Mirisola.
+However, if you feel as if you can no longer trust your healthcare provider, then it’s imperative to seek the assistance of top medical malpractice attorneys in New York — that’s The Oshman Firm.
 We will immediately get to work on contacting your provider, the medical licensing board, and any experts in the field related to your specific injury.
 Let us fight for justice on your behalf.

 Contact us today at (800) 400-8182 for a free, no-obligation consultation.
 We work on a contingency basis.
 Therefore, unless we successfully win your case, you owe us nothing.
 We look forward to hearing from you.